namtvit07/pushpop/README.md

 end
 ```

-Pushpop is designed to be short and sweet, but because anything Ruby can be used it's also very powerful.
+Pushpop syntax is designed to be short and sweet, but because anything Ruby can be used it's also very powerful.

 ### Where next?

-Excited to try Pushpop with your data?
+Excited to try out Pushpop with your data?
 Here's a few options to choose from:

 #### Quickstart